dragoncoder047/dragoncoder047.github.io/markdown/pages/projects.md

 *Status: Complete, update in progress*

 In late September 2022 I was fooling around with the PCB's of the Armdroid (see above) and wanted to make circuit diagrams.
-I am not trained in and major EDA software like KiCad, and none I know of run in a web browser at any rate, so I decided to do ASCII art drawings.
+[KiCanvas](https://kicanvas.org) does exist, but it's extremely alpha, and anyway KiCad files are overkill for just embedding an *image* of a circuit in a web page, so I decided to do ASCII art drawings.
 The closest thing to what I wanted -- Jovansonlee Cesar's [svgbob](https://github.com/ivanceras/svgbob) -- doesn't quite work the way I wanted it to, so I wrote my own program.
 Schemascii is designed specifically for circuit diagrams, and is written in Python so it can be embedded into a Python-Markdown-rendered site (such as my blog).
 There is also a CLI program for rendering standalone images.
+And if I get around to actually writing code for it, I might even get an exporter to KiCad netlist format

 * [Source code](https://github.com/dragoncoder047/schemascii)
 * [Run in browser (experimental)](https://dragoncoder047.github.io/schemascii/)